fpelliccioni/fpelliccioni.github.io/_posts/en/posts/2018-11-26-talk-gift-arabs.md

 Hello!

-I share with you the links to the video and films of my talk entitled _The Gift of the Arabs_, which was presented at the _Algorithms Study Group_ meetup in May 2017 in Buenos Aires, Argentina.
+I share with you the links to the video and slides of my talk entitled _The Gift of the Arabs_, which was presented at the _Algorithms Study Group_ meetup in May 2017 in Buenos Aires, Argentina.

 The content of my talk is based on [Three Algorithmic Journeys](http://stepanovpapers.com/Journeys/Journeys-0.3.pdf) and [From Mathematics to Generic Programming](https://www.amazon.es/Mathematics-Generic-Programming-Alexander-Stepanov/dp/0321942043) by [Alex Stepanov](https://en.wikipedia.org/wiki/Alexander_Stepanov).